wate-labs/wate/README.md

 > in seconds.
 These requests are queued and executed at the end of the suite.
 > The captures defined are evaluated at runtime.

+> If you have requests that need polling you can use the `retries` property to
+> set the number of attempts until a response is valid.
+This can be helpful
+> when the server is doing some asynchronous work and you need to poll.

 ###### Params

 Static values for requests can be defined as part of the `params` property.